pandey-ankit/coherence-demo/03-explore-clients/explore-clients.md

 ## Task 1: Monitor Prices Using Python

+> Note: Ensure you have enabled price updated in the primary cluster.

 1. Open a new terminal by using `File` -> `New Tab` in the existing terminal.

    ![New Terminal](images/new-terminal.png "New Terminal")